• Skip to primary navigation

 Simple Eggplant Bruschetta with Tomatoes and Herbs

 Roasted eggplant bruschetta is a perfect and delicious appetizer for your summer garden party, picnic or weeknight meal.
 It comes together quickly (in under 20 minutes) and covers all the bases.
-Healthy vegetables, tangy cheese, herbaceous basil, sweet mint and balsamic.
+Hearty vegetables, tangy cheese, herbaceous basil, sweet mint and balsamic.

 A definite crowd-pleaser.
 Pair this with one of my many appetizer recipes like Mutabal (roasted eggplant dip), Eggplant hummus or Fried shishitos.